Why do students taught using Direct Instruction (DI) outperform students taught using whole language?

 Teachers who use Direct Instruction explicitly teach specific knowledge and skills before guiding students to apply them within different contexts.

-Both approaches often use ability grouping (e.g. guided reading groups in whole language and mastery levels in Direct Instruction).
+Both approaches often use ability grouping (e.g. guided reading groups in whole language and mastery levels in DI).

 Key Differences Between The Two Approaches

 There are 4 key differences between whole language and Direct Instruction.

 - Whole language involves exposing students to skills and knowledge in context, while Direct Instruction involves introduces skills and knowledge on their own before helping students to apply them in different contexts.

 - In whole language, skills and knowledge are introduced haphazardly (determined by the context), while DI introduces skills and knowledge in carefully sequenced manner.

 - In whole language, teachers often expect students to pick up skills and knowledge incidentally, while in DI, they are explicitly taught what they need to know, and they are shown what they need to be able to do.

 - In whole language, teachers create a safe environment where students can practice holistic tasks (e.g. writing for different purposes).
 In DI, students focus their practice on particular skills, while the teacher gives them feedback as needed.

 The aspects of DI that seem to be responsible for success are:

 - A carefully sequenced curriculum, where knowledge and skills are taught in a set order.